 We recognise the range of roles and settings within the CLD Sector and the need for flexibility and consistency.
 This resource pack is designed to support the whole placement process and to create dialogue between all partners.

-The resource pack is structured around sections aimed at Pre-placement, during placement and post placement and provides guidance on whether the student CLD practitioners , Educational providers or Supervisors/Employers will be involved at each stage.
+The resource pack is structured around sections aimed at Pre-placement, during placement and post placement and provides guidance on whether the student CLD practitioners , Educational providers or Placement Providers (Supervisors/Employers) will be involved at each stage.
 In this way we hope that partners will be able to appreciate the complementary roles that they play and the unique contribution that each brings.

 For ease of reference there is an at a glance Checklist highlighting the roles of each partner at each stage of the process.
 These are titled: